weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ##Visualizing Infrastructure

-Once Weave Scope is displayed in your browser, an immediate overview of the infrastructure is displayed, including any running containers.
+Once Weave Scope is launched in your browser, an immediate overview of the infrastructure is displayed, including any running containers.
 The Weave Scope view is presented in an order with clients generally placed above servers.
 Read a Weave Scope view by going from top to bottom.

 **An Overview of Application Layers:**![An Overview of the App](/guides/images/weave-scope/weave-scope-application-layers.png)